 - How do I get advice on historic environment features on my holding?

-- As a Countryside Stewardship applicant: The Environmental Information Map provided by Natural England (as part of the CS application pack) should have identified some of the sites on your land suited to protection and management under the scheme.
+- As a Countryside Stewardship applicant: The Environmental Information Map provided by RPA (as part of the CS application pack) should have identified some of the sites on your land suited to protection and management under the scheme.
 If you have a Scheduled Monument on your land, you will be required to manage it, so you need further advice.
 Your land may, however, contain many more historic sites and features than show on the current SHINE dataset, and you could be considering options that could damage those features.
-Because these options are checked against an up-to-date SHINE dataset, you are strongly advised to submit a HEFER alongside your application - more on the HEFER below.

 - Outside of any Scheme obligations, as an interested party: If you require more detailed advice on the historic features on your land or more specific advice on site management, your local authority’s Archaeological Service or Historic Environment Record can usually provide assistance in the first instance.